 N°5 Wine Bar

-For dinner, make a reservation at N°5 Wine Bar, recently awarded the Best Wine Bar in the World 2017 and Best Wine Bar in Europe 2016 by World of Fine Wine.
+For dinner, make a reservation at N°5 Wine Bar (book a reservation), recently awarded the Best Wine Bar in the World 2017 and Best Wine Bar in Europe 2016 by World of Fine Wine.
 Chef/owner Thomas Cabrol offers a tasting menu that is always a surprise of plates artfully showcasing seasonal and local ingredients, which you can enjoy with a card to try various wines from the Enomatic wine by the glass dispenser.
 Or his impressive wine list offers 300 wines by the glass and more than 3300 wines by the bottle.

 It’s a small and lively wine and tapas bar, where we quite enjoyed dining at the counter where we could see Chef Thomas cooking and plating each course.